• Skip to primary navigation

 • So your first step (not pictured) is to cook your green beans.
 The best way to cook them is to flash boil them so they are tender but still al dente.
 You don’t want them too soft because they still have to bake in the oven.
 So bring a pot of water to the boil and then add in the green beans and flash boil them for 3 minutes.
 Then drain the green beans and add to a mixing bowl.
 Set aside.

 • Now for your mushroom soup!
-Add some olive oil and crushed garlic to a frying pan along with sliced cremini mushrooms (also called baby bella’s or portobellini) and some soy sauce and sauté until the mushrooms are softened.
-Add in some coconut milk and heat with the mushrooms until it reaches a simmer.
+Add olive oil and crushed garlic to a frying pan along with sliced cremini mushrooms (also called baby bella’s or portobellini) and soy sauce and sauté until the mushrooms are softened.
+Add coconut milk and heat with the mushrooms until it reaches a simmer.

 • Then thicken it by making a slurry with some cornstarch and water – mix cornstarch and cold water into a paste – add it to the soup and stir vigorously until thickened.
 Let it cook a few more minutes for the cornstarch to cook off.

-• Then you just want to add your mushroom soup in with your green beans in the mixing bowl along with a 1/3 cup of crispy fried onions and mix in.
+• Add your mushroom soup in with your green beans in the mixing bowl along with a ⅓ cup of crispy fried onions and mix in.

 • Let the dish cool on a wire cooling rack for a few minutes and then serve.